Argentina stocks rise, buoyed by Acindar offer

-BUENOS AIRES Oct 2 (Reuters) - Argentine stocks rose on Tuesday after the world's largest steel group ArcelorMittal (ISPA.AS: Cotización) said it planned to buy the rest of the Argentine steelmaker Acindar ACI.BA, which it already controls.
+BUENOS AIRES, Oct 2 (Reuters) - Argentine stocks rose on Tuesday after the world's largest steel group ArcelorMittal ISPA.AS said it planned to buy the rest of the Argentine steelmaker Acindar ACI.BA, which it already controls.

 The benchmark MerVal .MERV index rose 1.3 percent to close at 2,260.45 points, led by Acindar's gain of 13 percent to 5.44 pesos per share.